The debate has raged for some days now … was the killing of al–Awlaki in Yemen illegal?

 No clear answer has been given by pacifists to the question: “What would justify war?”

 The pacifist hordes often give conflicting answers.
-For example, Ron Paul (who claims of pacifism) was interviewed by John Stossel in 2007, and was asked what would justify a war.
+For example, Ron Paul (who claims a form of pacifism) was interviewed by John Stossel in 2007, and was asked what would justify a war.

 What does this have to do with Iraq, and my greater point later?